 Consider car sharing or using public transport (there’s a stop outside the garden gates for the 25 Arriva service from Llandudno).
 If you are not visiting the garden, but shopping at Bodnant Garden Centre or craft units, please consider coming at off-peak times when the shared car park will be less busy.

 Access to the arch

 The Laburnum Arch is near the entrance to the garden on fairly level ground and is wheelchair accessible.
-The approach is by wide, firm gravelled path and a section of lawn.
-If you have any special requirements such as mobility issues please let us know in advance or on the day and we will do our best to help.
+The approach is by wide, firm graveled path and a section of lawn.
+If you have any special requirements such as mobility issues, please let us know in advance or on the day and we will do our best to help.

-Please remember that if you’d like to bring along your four-legged friend, dogs are welcome in the garden on Fridays, Saturdays and Sundays.
-See our Dogs Welcome page for full details.
+Please remember that if you’d like to bring along your four-legged friend, dogs are welcome in the garden on Thursdays, Fridays, Saturdays and Sundays.
+See our Bringing your dog to Bodnant Garden article for full details.
 Dogs must be kept on short leads at all times, and remember to bring plenty of poo bags to scoop the poop during your visit.

-We'll be posting updates on our social media channels and we'd love to see your images, which you can share using the hashtag #BodnantLaburnumArch and #LaburnumWatch throughout May and June.
+We'll be posting regular updates on our social media channels and we'd love to see your images, which you can share using the hashtag #BodnantLaburnumArch and #LaburnumWatch throughout May and June.

 Dogs are welcome on short (not extendable) leads every day from 1 October to 31 March.
 With 80 acres to explore, there's a walk to suit everyone.
 Find out more about bringing your dog to Bodnant Garden here.

 Explore the many exotic and rare plants and trees at Bodnant Garden, including five National Collections, as well as Wales’s largest collection of UK Champion Trees.